-The Master of Science in Digital Design is at the crossroads of practice, research, and technological innovation.
-Its 1-year full time curriculum combines a rigorous background in design research (‘Research through Design’, ‘Action Research’) with real-world projects involving industry partners, carried out in a studio setting.
+The Master's programme in Digital Design is at the crossroads of practice, research, and technological innovation.
+Its 1-year full-time curriculum combines a rigorous background in design research (‘Research through Design’, ‘Action Research’) with real-world projects involving industry partners, carried out in a studio setting.

 Digital Design is a full-time Master's programme of two consecutive semesters (42 weeks), with a study load of 40 hours per week, for a total of 1680 hours.
 The overall study load is composed of ‘contact hours’ (teaching, coaching, review, etc.), team-based projects and workshops, plus individual study and design activities.

 No. The programme is a full-time course.

 The programme is taught and assessed in English.

 Upon graduation, students obtain the title of Master of Science (MSc) at the Postgraduate Level 7 of the Dutch Qualification Framework (NLQF).
 The programme is accredited by the NVAO (Accreditation Organisation of the Netherlands and Flanders) and registered with the Education Executive Agency (DUO) under code number 49131.
 The official name of this programme, as registered with the DUO (the 'CROHO name'), is ‘Digital Design’.

 Courses are clustered around four areas of expertise: Literacy, Research, Creation, and Strategy.
 Each one has a foundation course and multiple supporting courses.

 The programme is intended for students who wish to increase their design proficiency to a Master’s level.
 Successful applicants need to demonstrate a portfolio of interactive designs, to be up to date with the current trends and discourses on digital technologies, and to be familiar with design processes in interdisciplinary teams.

 The programme starts in September 2019.